kallaballa/sndcut/README.md

 #Examples
 In this repository included are two pregenerated examples.
 They both were generated from the same wav file (imperial.wav).
 Please note that sndcut does automatic resampling of the audio data (default: 8000hz)

-Command line used to generated imperial_short.svg:
+Command line used to generate imperial_short.svg:

     sndcut imperial.wav > imperial_short.svg

-Command line used to generated imperial_long.svg:
+Command line used to generate imperial_long.svg:

     # a diameter of 300 millimeters
     sndcut -d300 imperial.wav > imperial_long.svg

-The material i used is 5mm acrylic.
+The material I used is 5mm acrylic.
 I used a Epilog Legend 36Ext (60W) with following settings:
 - Green lines - Speed: 12%, Power: 100%
 - Blue lines - Speed: 10%, Power: 3%